megamays08/Meeting-Schedule-Helper/README.md

 - Maximum of 3 concurrent meeting series
 - Date format support is limited to ISO and US `M/D/YYYY` (not other locale date formats)
-- `window.storage` autosave is personal to whoever has the file open — it isn't shared between different people's copies
+- Autosave (`localStorage`) is tied to the specific browser and device where the file is opened — it isn't shared between different people's copies, and moving the file to a new computer or browser starts with a blank slate (export CSV/ICS to carry data over)
 - No timezone handling — all times are treated as local/wall-clock time

 ---